 Do NOT look at training speed when you benchmark a DataFlow.
 Only look at the output of

 A DataFlow could be blocked by CPU/disk/network/IPC bandwidth.
 Do NOT optimize the DataFlow before knowing what it is blocked on.
 By benchmarking with modifications to your dataflow, you can see which components is the bottleneck of your dataflow.
 For example, with a simple dataflow, you can usually do the following:

 If your dataflow becomes fast enough after removing some pre-processing (e.g. augmentations), then the pre-processing is the bottleneck.

 Without pre-processing, your dataflow is just reading + parallelism, which includes both reading cost and the multiprocess communication cost.
-You can now let your reader produce only a single float after reading a large amount of data, so that the pipeline contains only parallel reading, but negligible communication cost any more.
+You can now let your reader produce only a single integer after reading a large amount of data, so that the pipeline contains only parallel reading cost, but negligible communication cost any more.

 If this becomes fast enough, it means that communication is the bottleneck.
 If pure parallel reading is still not fast enough, it means your raw reader is the bottleneck.

 In practice the dataflow can be more complicated and you’ll need to design your own strategies to understand its performance.

 Once you’ve understood which part is the bottleneck, you can start optimizing the specific part by methods such as: